DataDog/terraform-provider-datadog/README.md

 $ make build
 ```

+**Note**: For contributions created from forks, the repository should still be cloned under the `$GOPATH/src/github.com/terraform-providers/terraform-provider-datadog` directory to allow the provided `make` commands to properly run, build, and test this project.

 Using the provider
 ----------------------
 If you're building the provider, follow the instructions to [install it as a plugin.](https://www.terraform.io/docs/plugins/basics.html#installing-a-plugin) After placing it into your plugins directory,  run `terraform init` to initialize it.